 5. Move the WOLF TERMINATOR to its permanent position

-Once you have achieved success with eliminating the wolf, you can move the WOLF TERMINATOR to a less visible position.
-You can reduce the amount of suppression to the exact amount needed to counter the wolf and minimize the eliminator’s effect on the overall tone of the cello.
-This is accomplished by moving the eliminator toward the tailpiece and/or downward toward the lower end of the cello.
+Once you have achieved success with eliminating the wolf, you can move the WOLF TERMINATOR to a less noticeable position.
+You can also reduce the amount of suppression to the exact amount needed to counter the wolf and minimize the eliminator’s effect on the overall tone of the cello.
+This is accomplished by moving the eliminator toward the tailpiece.
 Remove the eliminator by lifting up slowly while twisting back and forth.
 Any pieces of the removable putty which remain on the cello can be removed by rolling a finger over the pieces until they form into a ball which can then be lifted off and pressed back onto the base of the eliminator.

-Reattach the eliminator so that it is even with the outside of the tailpiece and an inch below its upper edge.
+Reattach the eliminator so that it is inline with the tailpiece body and even with the front edge.
+Move the Wolf Terminator toward the tailpiece about a half inch.
 The tuning of the eliminator may have to be adjusted slightly.
 Play the cello and adjust if necessary.
-In stages, try moving the eliminator slightly further beneath the tailpiece and/or down toward the lower end of the cello.
-With each successive step, listen for wolfs and readjust as required.
+In stages, try moving the eliminator slightly further toward the tailpiece, keeping it even with the front edge of the tailpiece.
+With each successive steop, listen for wolfs and readjust if necessary.
 Go back to the previous location if the wolf reappears.
-Because each cello will react differently to the WOLF TERMINATOR, you may have to try several positions in order to find the best compromise between wolf suppression, visual appearance, and overall tone.
+Because each cello will react differently to the Wolf Terminator, you may have to try several positions in order to find the best compromise between wolf suppression, visual appearance, and overall tone.

 Cello wolf notes may vary in frequency and intensity due to seasonal and weather changes.
 In addition, changes to the instrument due to maintenance and setup – including replacement or adjustments to the soundpost, bridge, strings and tailpiece- will also affect wolfs.
-Because the WOLF TERMINATOR is easily tuned, corrections can be quickly and effectively made.
+Because the WOLF TERMINATOR is easily tuned, corrections can be quickly and effectively made without affecting the setup of the instrument.
 Occasionally check to see that the body of the eliminator has not loosened from the top.
 There are several small screws on the eliminator which are shop adjusted and permanently set.
 The only adjustment to be made by the player is the single (frequency) adjustment screw at the end of the device.